Locked Out? Are Rising Housing Costs Barring Young Adults from Buying their First Homes?

 Xi are the factors (age, sex, marital status, presence of children, race, not in labor force,

 self-employed, unemployed, household income, high school, some college, no degree, associate degree, bachelor’s degree, average rents, average housing prices, not a citizen, foreign-born, foreign-born and not a citizen, number of years resided in the United States, share of young adults living in multigenerational households, living in metro)

-bi are the regression coefficients and < is a constant
+bi are the regression coefficients and

 Σ is the error term

 Next, we estimate the means of each of these factors for 2016 by race and age.
 We then obtain the sum-product of the coefficients obtained through regression and the means of these factors.
 Finally, we multiply these sum-products with the number of households we estimated in our March Insight (Why is Adulting Getting Harder?
 Young Adults and Household Formation) to estimate the homeownership rate under the various scenarios.

 For the scenarios, we fix some of the factors (such as education levels and immigration status) at their 2016 levels and carry them through the years until 2025.
 We let some factors, such as sociological factors like marriage and fertility rates, evolve with time: that is, we assume that in 2025, today’s 25-34-year-olds will look like the current 35-44-year-olds.
 In other words, we impose the condition that future cohorts match past cohorts at a particular age.
 So, for example, in 2025, 35-44-year-old Hispanic marriage rates match the 2016 marriage rates for 35-44-year-olds.